 - Catamaran Sailing

 If you didn’t pack your snorkeling gear, then you’ll find a well-equipped diving school right on the beach.
-Those dive instructors will be able to steer you to the best spots for snorkeling.
+The dive instructors will be able to steer you to the best spots for snorkeling.

 If you’re looking for a beach where you can take a long hike along the coast, then you might want to skip Rodovani Beach.
-It is by no means “sprawling.”
+It’s by no means “sprawling.”

 Just how remote is Rodovani Beach?